 Southeastern Massachusetts is one of the fastest growing areas in the United States.
 Unfortunately, this growth is leading to unplanned development and sprawl, which is quickly overrunning our cities and towns.
 Because development will be so widely dispersed, new development can have devastating impacts on natural resources if not properly managed.

 Open Space Plan Development Assistance from the BBP

 For twenty years, the Buzzards Bay NEP has assisted Buzzards Bay municipalities prepare municipal open space plans.
 Our goal is to assist towns better protect water quality, wetlands, and habitat through the acquisition or protection of open space.
+In the first decade of the program, we even provided computers, GIS software, and training to enable municipalities to better manage geographic information.
 More information is on our Open Space Protection fact sheet page.
 This page has links of acres protected in each town.

 Related BBP pages and some past efforts